Quality Schools Quality Communities

 What every taxpayer should know

 - By law, funds will be collected by Ottawa Area ISD and distributed on an equal per-pupil basis to each of the local K-12 public school districts and public school academies.
-Ottawa Area ISD will only receive a small portion (less than 1 percent) for students attending general fund eligible programs.
+Ottawa Area ISD will only receive a small portion (less than 1 percent) for students attending eligible programs.

 - All millage dollars will be publicly reported on each district’s website and an independent audit will be conducted to ensure transparency and accountability.